mmuratarat/mmuratarat.github.io/_pages/about.md

 </p>
 </div>

 I appreciate any and all feedback.
-If I've made an error or if you have a suggestion, please, do not hesitate to reach out to me!
+If I've made an error or if you have a suggestion, please, do not hesitate to send me an email!

 <br>
 <P CLASS="footnote" style="line-height:0.75; font-size:15px">